satish-annigeri/rcdesign/docs/source/tutorial.md

 # Tutorial
 ## Install `rcdesign`
-Create a separate directory and install a virtual environment.
+Create a separate directory and create a virtual environment within that directory.
 Activate the virtual environment and install required packages.

 On *nix systems, do the following:
 ```bash
 $ mkdir rcd_tutorial
 $ cd rcd_tutorial